MitchMedeiros/MLCompare/README.md

 ## Dataset

-The dataset used is <a href="https://www.kaggle.com/datasets/anthonytherrien/restaurant-revenue-prediction-dataset/data">Restaurant Revenue Prediction Dataset</a> on Kaggle.
+The dataset used for model comparison are:
+- <a href="https://www.kaggle.com/datasets/anthonytherrien/restaurant-revenue-prediction-dataset/data">Restaurant Revenue Prediction Dataset</a>.